fern-api/sync-openapi/README.md

         with:
           repository: <your-org>/<your-target-repo>
           token: ${{ secrets.<PAT_TOKEN_NAME> }}
-          files: |
-            - source: path/to/file1/in/this/repo.yml # note: all file paths are relative to repository root
+          sources:                                # all paths are relative to source repository root
-              destination: path/to/file1/in/destination/repo.yml
+            - from: path/to/source/dir            # supports folder syncing
+              to: path/to/target/dir
+              exclude:                            # optional
+                - path/to/file/to/exclude.yaml    # supports individual file exclusion
+                - path/to/dir/to/exclude/**       # supports glob-based pattern matching
-            - source: path/to/file2/in/this/repo.yml
+                - path/to/files/*_test.yaml
-              destination: path/to/file2/in/destination/repo.yml
+            - from: path/to/source/file.yaml      # supports individual file syncing
+              to: path/to/target/file.yaml
                 ....

           branch: main
-          auto_merge: true # note: branch = main with auto_merge = false will cause an error
+          auto_merge: true                        # you MUST use auto_merge: true with branch: main

 ```